danielricks/autoplay/README.md

 $ ./install_parsey.sh
 ```

-IV.
-Create parsey/ in autoplay/.
+V. Create parsey/ in autoplay/.
 Move the contents of model/syntaxnet into autoplay/parsey.
 Then run the following script.

 ```bash
 $ chmod +x setup_parsey.sh